pickup icon

 • Size at maturity: 2-3' tall, equally wide

-• Light requirements: full sun to part shade
+• Light requirements: full sun, part sun/part shade

 • Bloom time: May - Aug (July - August in the Portland Metro area)